Blotch3D/Blotch3D/README.md

 Example.cs contains the example code.
 Other example projects also contain an Example.cs, which is similar to the one from the basic example but with a few additions to it to demonstrate a certain feature.
-In fact, you can do a diff between the "BlotchExample01\_Basic" source file and another example's source file to see what extra code must be added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].
+In fact, you can do a diff between the basic Examples.cs file and another example's source file to see what extra code must be added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].

 All the provided projects are configured to build for the Microsoft Windows x64 platform.
 See below for other platforms.